Nextpoint File Room

 - Navigate to DATA File Room Request Files.

-- Click "Request Files", and you will be prompted to enter the recipient's Name, recipient's Email Address, the Folder Name to be created (for the recipient's upload), and any enclosure message.
+- Click "Request Files", and you will be prompted to enter the recipient's Name, recipient's Email Address, the Folder Name to be created (for the recipient's upload), any enclosure message, and set the expiration date for your request files link.

 The recipient will receive an email from Nextpoint indicating you initiated a request for them to upload files.
 When requesting files from an individual who is not a user in your Nextpoint database, you (as the requestor) will be CC'd on the recipients email as to ensure receipt.Note: